-The FPC API is based on a specific protocol using a connection-oriented UNIX stream when the Cache Manager and Fast Path Manager are co-localized on the same processor or a TCP stream when the Fast Path Manager and the Cache Manager run on different ones.
+The FPC API is based on a specific protocol using a connection-oriented UNIX stream.
 It implements a client (Cache Manager) / server (Fast Path Manager) architecture.
 Each message is encapsulated with a header that includes a message type, a sequence number, a report, and the length of the message.